sakibulalikhan/info-recon/README.md

 # Info-Recon Tool
 An Information Recon Tool.

-# How To Use This tool
+# How To Use This tool?

 >>>python inforecon.py "www.example.com"